Pakistan and weapons of mass destruction: Development of nuclear weapons (Post-1971)

 Image showing uplift of granite mountains as a result of Chagai-I test.

 The Bangladesh Liberation War was a defeat for Pakistan, which led to it losing roughly 56000 sqmi of territory as well as losing more than half its population to the newly independent state of Bangladesh.
 In addition to the psychological setback for Pakistan, it had failed to gather any significant material support or assistance from its key allies, the United States and the People's Republic of China.
 Pakistan seemed to be isolated internationally, and in great danger; it felt that it could rely on no one but itself.
-Prime Minister Zulfiqar Ali Bhutto was "obsessed" with India's nuclear program, famously declaring that "We will eat grass, even go hungry, but we will have our own nuclear bomb."
+Prime Minister Zulfikar Ali Bhutto was "obsessed" with India's nuclear programme, famously declaring that "We will eat grass, even go hungry, but we will have our own nuclear bomb."
+During this early phase of the programme Bhutto also sought financial and political support from friendly Muslim and Arab states, and countries such as Libya and Saudi Arabia provided financial assistance that helped sustain Pakistan's nuclear effort.
 At a United Nations Security Council meeting, Bhutto drew comparisons between the Instrument of Surrender that ended the 1971 war, and the Treaty of Versailles, which Germany was forced to sign in 1919.
 There, Bhutto vowed never to allow a repeat.

-Pakistan began developing nuclear weapons in January 1972 under Prime Minister Zulfikar Ali Bhutto, who delegated the program to the Chairman of the Pakistan Atomic Energy Commission (PAEC) Munir Ahmad Khan with a commitment to having the device ready by the end of 1976.
+Pakistan began developing nuclear weapons in January 1972 under Prime Minister Zulfikar Ali Bhutto, who delegated the programme to the Chairman of the Pakistan Atomic Energy Commission (PAEC) Munir Ahmad Khan with a commitment to having the device ready by the end of 1976.
 At the Multan meeting on 20 January 1972, Bhutto stated, "What Raziuddin Siddiqui, a Pakistani, contributed for the United States during the Manhattan Project, could also be done by scientists in Pakistan, for their own people".
-Siddiqui was a Pakistani theoretical physicist who, in the early 1940s, worked on both the British nuclear program and the Manhattan Project.
+Siddiqui was a Pakistani theoretical physicist who, in the early 1940s, worked on both the British nuclear programme and the Manhattan Project.

-In December 1972, Dr. Abdus Salam directed a secretly coded memo to Pakistani scientists working at the International Centre for Theoretical Physics (ICTP) in Italy to report to the Chairman of the Pakistan Atomic Energy Commission (PAEC), Munir Ahmad Khan, informing them about the program what was to be equivalent of the US "Manhattan Project."
-In an effort to instill a sense of pride, Salam noted that the heads of the Manhattan Engineer District were theoreticians, and informed the scientists at ICTP that a similar division was being established at PAEC; this marked the beginning of the "Theoretical Physics Group" (TPG).
+In December 1972, Dr. Abdus Salam directed a secretly coded memo to Pakistani scientists working at the International Centre for Theoretical Physics (ICTP) in Italy to report to the Chairman of the Pakistan Atomic Energy Commission (PAEC), Munir Ahmad Khan, informing them about the programme what was to be equivalent of the US "Manhattan Project."
+In an effort to instil a sense of pride, Salam noted that the heads of the Manhattan Engineer District were theoreticians, and informed the scientists at ICTP that a similar division was being established at PAEC; this marked the beginning of the "Theoretical Physics Group" (TPG).
 Other theoreticians at Quaid-e-Azam University would also join the TPG, then led by Salam who had done ground-breaking work for TPG.
 Among them was Riazuddin, Fayyazuddin, Masud Ahmad, and Faheem Hussain who were the cornerstone of the TPG.